-But in addition to the change in location, 2016 will usher in exciting changes in the student contests that take place AFTER the farm tour as well:
+But in addition to the change in location, 2018 will usher in exciting changes in the student contests that take place AFTER the farm tour as well:

 One other change for the essay contest is that unlike previous years where the winning essay was read at our annual meeting, this year both winning essays will be printed in our annual meeting program.
 Prior to the meeting, interviews will be conducted with the winning authors and incorporated into a slide show about the farm tour as a whole that will be shown during the meeting program.
 1st, 2nd, and 3rd place winners will still be recognized during the meeting.

-New Water Quality Station
+Water Quality Station Returns

 Have questions about the farm tour or other educational programs?
 Contact our office for more information!